jrasero/cm-85309-2023-web/_project/project2.md

 ---
 type: project
 date: 2023-04-17
-title: Body composition and skeletal structure in physically active individuals
+title: Project 2.
+Body composition and skeletal structure in physically active individuals

 # optional
 # set it to true if you don't want this assignment to appear in the announcements section